Victor Odlum: Remainder of the war

 Lieutenant General Sir Arthur Currie with H. R. H. Prince Arthur of Connaught and other senior officers.
 Brigadier General Victor Odlum is stood in the second row, fourth from the left.

-Odlum's abilities under fire were noted by General Arthur Currie, and Odlum was promoted regularly, eventually attaining the rank of brigadier general by the end of the war.
+Odlum's abilities under fire were noted by General Arthur Currie, and Odlum was promoted regularly, eventually attaining the temporary rank of brigadier general on 10 July 1916 when assigned to command a brigade.
 He often was in the front lines with his men, personally led several attacks with pistol drawn, and was wounded three times during the war.
 Because he was a strict teetotaller, he insisted on non-alcoholic substitutes for his troops' traditional daily rum ration, earning him the derisive nicknames "Pea Soup Odlum" and "Old Lime Juice".

 In 1917, Odlum and fellow officer David Watson helped their commanding officer Arthur Currie avoid charges of embezzlement by loaning Currie enough money to repay a very large sum he had stolen from regimental funds before the war.